evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

 ## Importing things

+In a [previous lesson](./Beginner-Tutorial-Python-basic-introduction.md#importing-code-from-other-modules) we already learned how to import resources into our code.
+Now we'll dive a little deeper.

 No one writes something as big as an online game in one single huge file.
 Instead one breaks up the code into separate files (modules).
 Each module is dedicated to different purposes.
 Not only does it make things cleaner, organized and easier to understand.

-It also makes it easier to re-use code - you just import the resources you need and know you only get just what you requested.
-This makes it much easier to find errors and to know what code is good and which has issues.
+Splitting code also makes it easier to re-use - you just import the resources you need and know you only get just what you requested.
+This makes it easier to spot errors and to know what code is good and which has issues.

 > Evennia itself uses your code in the same way - you just tell it where a particular type of code is, and it will import and use it (often instead of its defaults).

-We have already successfully imported things, for example:
+Here's a familiar example:

     > py import world.test ; world.test.hello_world(me)
     Hello World!